bruno-ortiz/arithmetic-interpreter/README.md

 # arithmetic-interpreter

-A study case about interpreters
+It was made following the amazing posts at https://ruslanspivak.com/ .

 ***This was made solely for the purpose of studying.***

-It was made following the amazing posts at https://ruslanspivak.com/ .
+To see it working, look at the unit tests.